SheliaXin/Scalable-K-means-/README.md

-# STA663-Final-Project
+# STA663-Final-Project: Scalable K-Means

-This is the final project for course STA663
+### Team Members: Xin Xu, Fu Wen

-Shelia & Will
+This is the final project for course STA663.